act65/masters-thesis/hrl/options-subgoals/README.md

 - ?

+Want:
-Want: system that starts with subgoals.
+- system that starts with subgoals.
 But if the same things is computed/optimised many times, turn it into an option.
+- variable sized options!?